The power of Imogen-ation

 After a discussion that includes everything from emerging technologies online to forthcoming projects, we are left with the sense that Heap is an artiste more comfortable than most with pushing boundaries.
 It's easy to see why fans adore her.
 That she intends to play here again is testament to the fact that there are enough of us interested.
 For that, we ought to be thankful.

-Caught on camera Map the Music is an independent film that traces filmmaker and music lover Samantha Hale's quest to understand the healing power of music, post the death of her father.
+Map the Music is an independent film that traces filmmaker and music lover Samantha Hale's quest to understand the healing power of music, post the death of her father.

 Hale follows some of her favourite artistes, including Imogen Heap, Rachael Yamagata and Jim Bianco from concert to concert around America, interviewing devoted fans, as well as the source(s) for their devotion.